WWE News: The Undertaker Reveals How He Wants To Retire

 “The John Elway ending, when he went out and he won a couple of Super Bowls and then retired.
 Or Peyton Manning, he wins the Super Bowl, then retired.
 When I’m looking at it, I want that match, that match when it’s just like, ‘Oh yeah.
 Bam.
 I still got it.
 I got gas in the tank, I tore it down.
 Now walk away.'”

-Both Elway and Manning won Super Bowls with the Denver Broncos and then retired to leave when they were at their highest point.
+Both Elway and Manning won Super Bowls with the Denver Broncos and then retired when they were at their highest point.

-The Undertaker has more than a dozen title reigns during his WWE career and will go down as one of the greatest wrestlers of all time.
+The Undertaker has had more than a dozen title reigns during his WWE career and will go down as one of the greatest wrestlers of all time.
 He has earned the right to retire in a way that is fitting of his character, and it’s going to take place when the time is right.